padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ![Archetype 1](images/mqtt-archetype1.drawio.png)

 PadoGrid is equipped with the `vc_publish` and `vc_subscribe` commands for publishing and subscribing messages to virtual clusters.
 By default, they automatically create a virtual cluster representing the current physical cluster in the workspace.
-For our example, they construct the above configuration to form a virtual cluster.
+For our example, these commands automatically construct the above configuration to form a virtual cluster.
 This is quite convenient since we can simply run these commands without specifying all the endpoints.

 #### By Cluster